Graduate Faculty

 Areas of interest: molecular virology, biodiversity, pathology and genomics – in particular the use of genomic tools to study key biological processes.
 His research program is focused on pathogen discovery; comparing and contrasting a diverse array of host-virus systems.
 In particularly, his lab is interested in seeing fundamental research translated into practical solutions.
 An example being their recent discovery of a new virus resistance mechanism in honey bees; providing a novel way of protecting this important pollinator.
 His lab will continue to develop molecular tools to enhance detection and surveillance of viral pathogens to enhance agricultural production, animal husbandry and human health (One Health paradigm) through an improved understanding of the true impact of (1) viral pathogens on honey bee health, (2) viral pathogens in swine respiratory diseases, (3) application of virus or phage therapy in pig, cattle and fish farms, and (4) the evaluation of the environmental Virome in disease outcomes in pig, cattle, honey bee & fish husbandry practices and their impact on human health.

-Dr. Anna Selmecki (Assistant Professor and Dean's Fellow - Kavli Fellow, National Academy of Sciences, Department of Microbiology and Immunology)
+Dr. Anna Selmecki (Associate Professor and Dean's Fellow - Kavli Fellow, National Academy of Sciences, Department of Microbiology and Immunology)

 Dr. Yuk Sham (Assistant Professor, Department of Integrative Biology and Physiology, Medical School)